HyPolDev/Digital-Newspaper-Front/README.md

 ## 🎓 Special Thanks

-- To **Geekshubs Academy** for the trust, encouragement and knowledges to make me able to develop this first project.
+- To **Geekshubs Academy** for the trust, encouragement and knowledges to make me able to develop this last project.

 ## 📄 Add Ons - Bugs and Dreams